From estimation of quantum probabilities to simulation of quantum circuits: Introduction and summary of main results

 \subsubsection{From estimation to simulation.}

-Previous work on simulation of quantum circuits has primarily focussed on decision problems, where estimating the probability of a single binary outcome is sufficient for simulation.
-When considering sampling problems, however, it was not previously known in general whether efficient Born rule probability estimation can allow for \esim.
-Being able to efficiently estimate the probability (or marginal probability) associated with any particular outcome does not necessarily allow for efficient simulation, because there may be an exponentially large number of outcomes that are relevant to the simulation.
-The second property of a quantum circuit we consider is whether the outcome distribution is sparse or not.
-The sparsity property measures ``peakedness versus uniformness'' of distributions and is related to the scaling of the smooth max-entropy of the output distributions of quantum circuits.
+For the case of very high precision probability estimation algorithms, prior work has addressed the question of how to efficiently lift these to algorithms for high precision approximate weak simulators.
+In particular, Refs.~\cite{valiant2002quantum, terhal2002classical, Terhal2004} (see also Appendix \ref{strong sim proof}) lift estimation algorithms with small \emph{relative} error.
+In Appendix \ref{strong sim proof}, we also present a potentially useful algorithm for lifting small additive error estimators.
+In Sec.~\ref{samp} we focus on the task of lifting an algorithm for a poly-box, to an \esimer.
+Since a poly-box is a much less precise probability estimation algorithm (in comparison to strong simulation), achieving this task in the general case is implausible (see Sec.~\ref{hardness}).
+In Sec.~\ref{samp}, we will show that a poly-box can efficiently be lifted to an \esimer~if we restrict the family of quantum distributions to those possessing a property we call \emph{poly-sparsity}.
+This sparsity property measures ``peakedness versus uniformness'' of distributions and is related to the scaling of the smooth max-entropy of the output distributions of quantum circuits.
 Loosely, a \emph{poly-sparse} quantum circuit can have its outcome probability distribution well approximated by specifying the probabilities associated with polynomially many of the most likely outcomes.
-We formalize this notion in Section~\ref{samp}.
+We formalize this notion in Sec.~\ref{samp}.

-Also in Section~\ref{samp}, we prove that, if a family of quantum circuits possesses a poly-box (allowing for efficient estimation of outcome probabilities) and satisfies a poly-sparsity condition on the outcome distribution, then this family of quantum circuits can be efficiently simulated.

 \begin{introthm} {Let $\mc{C}$ be a family of quantum circuits with a corresponding family of probability distributions $\mathbb{P}$.
 Suppose there exists a poly-box over $\mc{C}$, and that $\mathbb{P}$ is poly-sparse.
 Then, there exists an \esimer~of $\mc{C}$.} \end{introthm}